100 of the best educational toys: EYFS

 Help develop your child's motor skills (and essential school and life skills) with this puzzle and activity board.
 Each of the pieces will help them practise dressing skills like zipping, buckling, snapping, lacing and tying, and each activity is presented on a separate wooden puzzle piece so they can be focused on independently.
 Suitable from 36 months.

-This Doorway Theatre creates an instant world for your child to play in.
+This puppet theatre creates an instant world for your child to play in.
 They can stretch their imagination and creativity by retelling stories they know and love in role play, and making up new tales of their own.
-Set it up and pack it away in seconds.
-It’s easy to store, and machine washable.
 Why not encourage them to make their own traditional character puppets to star in their shows?

 (£15.10, Conscious Craft)